thegetty/quire-docs/content/home.md

 <div class="home-block__quote">

-***“Quire allows for greater preservation and digital distribution of works in a simplified format.”***
+**Quire allows for greater preservation and digital distribution of works in a simplified format.**

-Kris Thayer, Minneapolis Institute of Art
+—Kris Thayer, Minneapolis Institute of Art

 </div>
 <div class="feature-list two-column">